-Interestingly, the western United States still has more people addicted to alcohol and that report chronic abuse.
-So this might indicate that the western United States needs a lot of attention when it comes to drug and alcohol abuse, while the northeastern part of the country needs to be educated on the dangers of binge drinking and what classifies as binge drinking.
-Educating teenagers and young adults that binge drinking is the consumption of a large amount of alcohol in a short amount of time is the definition of binge drinking may dissuade them from this type of behavior.
+Interestingly, the western United States still has more people struggling with alcohol use disorder who report chronic abuse.
+So this might indicate that the western United States needs much attention regarding drug and alcohol abuse.
+In contrast, the northeastern part of the country needs to be educated on the dangers of binge drinking and what classifies as binge drinking.
+Educating teenagers and young adults that binge drinking is the consumption of a large amount of alcohol in a short amount of time is the definition of binge drinking may dissuade them from this behavior.

 Drug overdoses have also become a severe epidemic in the United States.
 According to data from the Centers for Disease Control and Prevention (CDC), drug overdose deaths are at an all-time high in the U.S., with drug overdoses leading to more deaths than car accidents or gun violence.
 Drug abuse in the United States must be addressed to prevent deaths like this.
 Drug treatment programs and increased drug education need to be made available for those affected by drug dependency so that they can take steps toward recovery.